Lwhieldon/Cassava-Leaf-Disease-Classification/README.md

   <li> <a href=>Code:</a> Area to perform testing of dataset, functions, and implement models before final project output. </li>
 </ol>

+Note also that all Jupter Notebooks were loaded into Google Collaboratory to take advantage of GPU throughput to speed the training of the CNN.
 <br>
 <pre>
 Contributors : <a href=https://github.com/Lwhieldon>Lee Whieldon</a>